Overcoming Toddler Brain | How Personal Maturity Challenges Absolutist Ideologies

 Many of us, whether through unresolved challenges or emotional triggers, find ourselves stuck in these developmental “snags,” where our thinking becomes rigid and reactive, especially when we feel threatened or unsure.
 This is part of being human, but it’s also where personal growth becomes so important.
 By gently working through these patterns, we can learn to step back, embrace complexity, and move beyond those instinctual reactions.
 Nietzsche’s concept of the “will to power” adds another layer to this.
 While Nietzsche suggested that the will to power could be a driver for self-overcoming and personal growth, without self-awareness, it often manifests as the drive to dominate others.
 This can lead to a blind need to impose one’s beliefs on others, which is common in absolutist ideologies.
 Instead of growth, the will to power, when unchecked, becomes a tool for control and suppression, often within social and political contexts.
 This is where Nietzsche’s warning about the dangers of the “herd mentality” becomes especially relevant.
 Friedrich Nietzsche warned about the dangers of conforming to the “herd mentality,” where individuals stop thinking for themselves and accept the prevailing beliefs without question.
 When we default to absolutist thinking, we may inadvertently surrender our individuality, making it easier for external forces to influence us.

 I remember the first time I encountered Erikson’s stages of development—it hit me like a ton of bricks.
 I was attending a spirituality and psychology workshop in the early days of my own conscious awakening journey, trying to figure out my own unresolved issues, and suddenly Erikson’s theory made everything so clear.
-I began actively searching for areas in my life where I might have hit “snags”—those moments where I felt stuck, regressive, or reactive.
+I began actively searching for areas in my life where I might have hit “snags”—those moments where I felt stuck, regressive, defensive or reactive.
 These snags weren’t just obstacles; they were clues pointing me toward deeper traumas or conflicts that needed healing.
 Jung’s shadow work came into play here.
 Integrating my shadow self—those aspects of me that were unresolved or unacknowledged—was crucial in preventing my mind from falling into absolutist thinking.
 Jung believed that only by confronting and integrating the shadow could we become whole, a lesson that helped me avoid projecting my issues onto others and fed into my personal growth.

 By identifying these triggers and regressive responses, I’ve learned to temper my impulses.
 I make a conscious effort to pause and run my reactions through my own personal filter, aiming to avoid being cruel, rash, or unyielding.
 I never want anyone to feel they can’t speak honestly to me for fear of how I might react.
 Open and honest communication is something I deeply value in my relationships.
 If someone chooses to judge me or treat me with condescension, aggression, cruelty, or superiority simply because we hold different viewpoints or experiences, I’ve realized that’s not a relationship I want to invest my energy in.
 Jonathan Haidt’s work on moral psychology further illustrates why: Haidt argues that our moral intuitions come first, and our reasoning comes second.
 When people react emotionally to opposing viewpoints, they’re often responding from a place of emotional intuition, rather than logical reasoning.
 This makes them highly susceptible to manipulation by external forces that thrive on division.
 Haidt’s insights show how absolutist ideologies thrive in environments where emotional reactivity is rewarded, which is why social media—fueled by algorithms designed to stir emotional responses—becomes fertile ground for polarization.
 Instead of expending energy arguing with someone committed to misunderstanding me, I focus on what this is teaching me by identifying areas where I might be reactive, childish, unyielding or unkind.
 Balancing my rational mind with my deep empathy has been a journey in itself.
 It’s something I’ve had to learn to master within myself, and I acknowledge that I’m still, and always will be, a work in progress.
 But progress is the goal.
 Life is an ongoing journey of trying to be present in the moment while learning from the past and preparing for the future.
 I hope to navigate this journey with grace and empathy, acknowledging when my emotions are valid but also recognizing when actions prompted by them might not be.
 By handling hurtful or triggering situations with patience, thoughtfulness, and temperance, I aim to foster healthier relationships and continue growing as a person.